 - Advanced signs (cardiac failure, weakness, and coma)

 In many cases, small quantities are not likely to be a problem, but larger quantities may require you to rush your cat to the veterinarian.
-If your veterinarian is unavailable or unequipped to handle the situation, call the nearest animal hospital or the Pet Poison Helpline at 1-855-213-6680.
+If your veterinarian is unavailable or unequipped to handle the situation, call the nearest animal hospital or the ASPCA Animal Poison Control Center (888-426-4435).
 This is especially important if your cat is displaying more severe symptoms, such as muscle tremors or repeated vomiting.

 Cover photo by Charisse Kenion on Unsplash